AdobeDocs/experience-manager-cloud-service.en/help/assets/translate-assets.md

    ![chlimage_1-219](assets/chlimage_1-219.png)

 1. Specify a title and a name for the connector, and then click/tap **[!UICONTROL Create]**.
 The custom connector is available in the list of connectors in the **[!UICONTROL Cloud Services]** tab described in step 5 of [Applying the translation services](#applying-the-translation-services).
-1. Run any translation workflow described in [Creating Translation Projects](translation-projects.md) after you apply the custom connector.
+1. Run any translation workflow described in creating translation projects after you apply the custom connector.
 Verify the details of the connector in the **[!UICONTROL Translation Summary]** tile of the translation project in the **[!UICONTROL Projects]** console.

    ![chlimage_1-220](assets/chlimage_1-220.png)